-The Economic Graph Research project CFP will open this Fall
+The Economic Graph Research project CFP - now open!

 Two years ago, we launched an ambitious project called the Economic Graph Challenge (EGC).
 The idea was simple: There are approximately 3 billion people in the global workforce, and LinkedIn's vision is to create economic opportunity for every one of them.
 By mapping economic relationships and developing the world's first Economic Graph, we can make that vision a reality.
 What research could researchers propose that has the potential to create greater economic opportunity?
 Read the LinkedIn Engineering blog post by Deepak Agarwal that outlines the next exciting phase of LinkedIn's research partnership program.

 Our next CFP is now open.
 Deadline is Dec 1, 2018.
 Please see this blog for more details.